Please Note: As a result of the outbreak of COVID-19 course dates and planned formats may change at short notice.

 Finance, Contracts and Risk Mitigation for Private Power Investment in Africa (Power Sector Financing) is a specialised short course at the UCT GSB teaching the theory and practice of power sector financing.
-This one-week course is offered by Managing Infrastructure Investment Reform and Regulation in Africa (MIRA), a centre of excellence at the UCT GSB aimed at building capacity in infrastructure investment, reform and regulation – in support of sustainable development.
+This course is offered by The Power Futures Lab, a centre of excellence at the UCT GSB aimed at building capacity in infrastructure investment, reform and regulation – in support of sustainable development.

 Sub-Saharan Africa is plagued by a severe shortage of power, with far-reaching consequences for social and economic development.
 Governments are unable to mobilise sufficient capital and as a result, private independent power projects (IPPs) are now one of the fastest growing new sources of investment in the sector.

 However, the sector faces a skills shortage.
 There is a lack of capacity and experience in the key areas of project finance, associated contracts such as Power Purchase Agreements (PPAs), and risk mitigation measures - including credit enhancement, security measures, and political insurance.

 The specialised Power Sector Financing course aims to plug this skills gap and unlock growth and investment in the sector.